adeptio/VR_Assets/README.md

 This project involves:

-- Collecting pre-existing VR assets given our time constraint.
+- Collecting pre-existing VR assets.
+We will not create original assets given our time constraint.
 - Building a frontend interface where users can experience our VR scenes and navigate between them with a browser or VR headset.
 - Hosting our assets in a way that allows for a smooth UX.